Did Capitalism Cause Middle-Class Plight?

 What happens if growth is delayed or doesn’t happen?
 Politicians will not act until the expense of carrying an ever increasing debt hurts them politically.
 Thankfully this will not happen quickly because the dollar faces little competition.
 The acceptance of the Euro and Renminbi will be very slow, but it may eventually happen.
 Almost all voters are receiving many benefits from annual deficit, Still w they want it discontinued.
 They only accept lower government expenditures which help others people.

-A disastrous rollout of Obama Care increased cost much more than expected and creates such a doctors shortage that Republicans gain control of Congress and cut back dramatically on the social safety net.
-Unemployed college graduates join with dissatisfied poor people and cause social unrest not seen since the 1960's; a time when people were not nearly as spoiled as they are today!
+A disastrous rollout of Obama Care increased cost much more than expected and creates such a doctors shortage that a Republican controlled Congress will cut back dramatically on the social safety net rather than working an cost effectiveness.
+Unemployed college graduates join with dissatisfied poor people and cause social unrest not seen since the 1960's; a time when people were not nearly as economically spoiled as they are today!